vackosar/vackosar.github.io/_posts/2017-06-04-Code-Structure-Principles.md

 - "If you have a good name for a method you don't need to look at the body";  Refactoring: Improving the Design of Existing Code

 ### Example
 USD rate below is extracted into a separate Code Container - into a field.
-Fields are on same level of hierarchy as functions.
-Replacing exact value with named field increases readability.
+Replacing magic value with named field increases human readability.
 While method ```transformToUsd``` is simplified, the class itself becomes more complex.
 This exemplifies prioritizing local complexity over total complexity.
 ```java
 class CurrencyAmountTransformer {